 KEY ATTRIBUTES REGIONAL LIGHT RAIL SPINE Does this project help complete the light rail spine?
-No CAPITAL COST Cost in Millions of 2014 \$ \$124 - \$133 RIDERSHIP 2040 daily boardings 3,000 - 4,000 PROJECT ELEMENTS One elevated station Station would be approximately 400 feet long to accommodate 4-car trains Purchase of 1 light rail vehicle Peak headways: 6 minutes Bus transfer and layover facility At-grade Park and Ride lot with 300 stalls 1 percent for art per Sound Transit policy 1 percent for art per Sound Transit policy Non-motorized access facilities (bicycle/pedestrian), transit-oriented development (TOD)/planning due diligence, bus/rail integration facilities, and sustainability measures (see separate document titled "Common Project Elements") NOT INCLUDED See separate document titled "Common Project Elements" ISSUES & RISKS This project would require the construction of a new station while maintaining operations on the existing Central Link light rail line The project is adjacent to active freight and passenger rail lines and I-5 The project could impact wetland areas south of the site Traffic analysis would be required to examine impact of new signal at the intersection of Boeing Access Road and the station entrance on traffic flow at nearby ramps to I-5 Impacted by C-10 Boeing Access Road Sounder Station Light rail exists in Tukwila and is a permitted use; light rail is mentioned in the Comprehensive plan
+No CAPITAL COST Cost in Millions of 2014 \$ \$122 - \$131 RIDERSHIP 2040 daily project riders 1,500 - 2,000 PROJECT ELEMENTS One elevated station Station would be approximately 400 feet long to accommodate 4-car trains Peak headways: 6 minutes Bus transfer and layover facility At-grade Park and Ride lot with 300 stalls 1 percent for art per Sound Transit policy 1 percent for art per Sound Transit policy Non-motorized access facilities (bicycle/pedestrian), transit-oriented development (TOD)/planning due diligence, bus/rail integration facilities, and sustainability measures (see separate document titled "Common Project Elements") NOT INCLUDED Light rail vehicles not included See separate documents titled "Common Project Elements" and "Light Rail Vehicles" ISSUES & RISKS This project would require the construction of a new station while maintaining operations on the existing Central Link light rail line Traffic analysis would be required to examine impact bus and general traffic accessing the station entrance on traffic flow at nearby ramps to I-5 Light rail exists in Tukwila and is a permitted use; light rail is mentioned in the Comprehensive plan

-Sound Transit has developed a conceptual scope of work for this candidate project for the purpose of generating a representative range of costs, both capital and operating; and benefits, including ridership forecasts, TOD potential, multi-modal access and others.
-This information is being developed to assist the Sound Transit Board as it develops an ST3 system plan, including phasing of investments and financial plan, for voter consideration.
-Final decisions on project elements (e.g., alignment, profile, number of stations, station locations, and number of parking stalls) will be determined after completion of system planning, project level environmental review, and preliminary engineering during which additional opportunities for public participation will be provided.
+Sound Transit developed a conceptual scope of work for this project for the purpose of generating a representative range of costs, both capital and operating; and benefits, including ridership forecasts, TOD potential, multi-modal access and others.
+This information was developed to assist the Sound Transit Board as it developed the ST3 system plan, including phasing of investments and financial plan, for voter consideration.
+Final decisions on project elements (e.g., alignment, profile, station locations, and number of parking stalls) will be determined after completion of system planning, project level environmental review, and preliminary engineering during which additional opportunities for public participation will be provided.
 Therefore, this scope definition should not be construed as a commitment that all representative features will be included in the final developed project.